Et-008/personal-blog/content/blog/the-one-with-the-diabetes/index.md

 > __Another Fact__: According to GOOGLE: "Plain water freezes at 32 degrees F, but when sugar, or salt, or other solutes are dissolved in it, the freezing point gets lower.
 The standard 4:1 solution starts freezing at 26-27 degrees F." which is around - 3 C.

 So as to survive the cold our body found a way to decrease the freezing point of the blood.
 By increasing the blood sugar levels and that's how the human species ended up with the most common chronic disease of our current generation.

 This behaviour was also discovered in some other living species as well so hopefully we are not alone🤞.
+_Ice wine was supposedly created by accident 400 years ago, when a German vintner’s crop was hit by a sudden frost.
+The grapes were shrunken and yielded much less juice, but when he pressed them, they were incredibly sweet.
+The shrunken nature of the grapes was due to water loss, which plants evolved to do in order to protect themselves from freezing.
+The increased sugar concentration is for the same reason, as sugar is a “natural antifreeze.”_

     Once a survival mechanism is now a multi-billion dollar indutry 🤑.